zygos/wd-material/material/3-frameworks/2-typing-testing/1-typescript.md

 Try out this piece of code in a new JavaScript file or Quokka.js.
 Try hovering on the function name and see what information is revealed.

-We do not need to jump to the function and read the code to access this information.
+To access this information, we do not need to jump to the function and read the code.
 We can hover over the function name and see the necessary data type documentation.
 This is especially useful when working with large codebases where we import many functions or have concrete expectations about the function's input and output.

 **Type checking**